List of Supernatural and The Winchesters characters: Pestilence

 Pestilence, portrayed by Matt Frewer, is one of the Four Horsemen of the Apocalypse, along with War, Famine and Death.
-He equates to the Green Horsemen, and wears an emerald-embedded ring.
+He wears an emerald-embedded ring.
 He can create and manipulate infestations, plagues, diseases, and other sicknesses.

 Upon Lucifer's rise, Pestilence spreads Swine Flu on Earth.
 It is later revealed that the flu was spread to distribute the Croatoan Virus in the form of a 'vaccine'.
 Dean witnesses the effects of this when transported to the future by Zachariah - approximately 90% of the planet's population is infected.
 When the Winchesters track Pestilence, he is revealed to be vengeful for the defeat of War and Famine.
 Castiel defeats the Horseman by removing his ring and, with assistance from Crowley, the spread of the Croatoan Virus is prevented.
 The eventual fate of Pestilence is unknown, but it can be assumed that he survived his defeat, albeit much weakened.